 Years and Years* (2019)

-Other shows on HBO Max with queer women as recurring or regular characters: Deadwood, Westworld, Katy Keene, Sex and the City, Sally4Ever, Rome, Game of Thrones, Friends, Torchwood, Peacemaker, Santa Inc, Snowpiercer, The Flight Attendant, Velma, Flight Attendant
+Other shows on HBO Max with queer women as recurring or regular characters: Deadwood, Full Circle, Westworld, Industry, In Treatment, Katy Keene, Sex and the City, Sally4Ever, Rome, Run, Game of Thrones, Friends, Torchwood, Peacemaker, Santa Inc, Snowpiercer, The Flight Attendant, Velma, Flight Attendant

 Looking for more lesbian TV shows you can stream right now?
 Here you go: